percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/preparing_a_backup_ibk.rst

   150806 01:01:57  InnoDB: Shutdown completed; log sequence number 1609228
   150806 01:01:57  innobackupex: completed OK!

-If it succeeded, |innobackupex| performed all operations needed, leaving the data ready to use immediately.
+If it succeeded, *innobackupex* performed all operations needed, leaving the data ready to use immediately.

 Under the hood
 ================================================================================

-|innobackupex| started the prepare process by reading the configuration from the
-:file:`backup-my.cnf` file in the backup directory.
+*innobackupex* started the prepare process by reading the configuration from the `backup-my.cnf` file in the backup directory.

-After that, |innobackupex| replayed the committed transactions in the log files (some transactions could have been done while the backup was being done) and rolled back the uncommitted ones.
+After that, *innobackupex* replayed the committed transactions in the log files (some transactions could have been done while the backup was being done) and rolled back the uncommitted ones.
 Once this is done, all the information lay in the tablespace (the InnoDB files), and the log files are re-created.

-This implies calling :option:`innobackupex --apply-log` twice.
+This implies calling `innobackupex --apply-log` twice.
 More details of this process are shown in the :ref:`xtrabackup section
 <xtrabackup-binary>`.